raviqqe/goreleaser-action/README.md

 # goreleaser-action

-The `goreleaser` GitHub acion with automatic tagging.
+The `goreleaser` GitHub action with automatic tagging.

 ## Usage